parthpatel2811/ESP8266_Smart_Obstacle_Detection/README.md

 7. Monitor output on Serial Monitor

 ## 📂 Code
 Arduino code is included in this repository.
+Open Thingspeak_

 ## 📌 Future Improvements
 - Real-time mobile notifications